CovertLab/WholeCellEcoliRelease/docs/dev-tools.md

 **Linux:** You'll need `apt` or `snap` or another package manager.

-**Windows:** _We have not tested the Whole Cell Model on Windows._ You could run it within a Linux virtual machine or blaze the trail on Windows.
+**Windows:** _We have not tested the Whole Cell Model on Windows._ You could try Windows Subsystem for Linux (WSL 2), or Docker on WSL 2, or a Linux virtual machine, or blaze the trail on Windows.

 ## Required tools: gcc, make, git